Gustavo Scarpa: Palmeiras

-Four days after the cancelation of his contract with Fluminense, Gustavo Scarpa signed a five-year contract with Palmeiras on 15 January 2018.
+Four days after the cancelation of his contract with Fluminense, Scarpa signed a five-year contract with Palmeiras on 15 January 2018.
 He enjoyed great success with the Verdão, with more than 200 appearances and eight trophies over four years, including two leagues, the Copa do Brasil and two Libertadores titles.

 On 10 July 2022, TNT Sports Brazil reported that Scarpa had signed a pre-contract for three and a half years with Nottingham Forest on a free transfer, linking up with the recently promoted English club in January 2023.

 Nottingham Forest

 On 4 December 2022, it was officially announced that Scarpa would join Nottingham Forest on 1 January 2023 on a deal until June 2026.
 Scarpa made his Premier League debut for Forest on 4 January, coming on as a substitute in a 1–0 win at Southampton.

-Olympiacos (loan)
+Loan to Olympiacos

 Scarpa joined Olympiacos on loan for the 2023–24 season, on a season-long loan.
 However, his loan was terminated in January 2024 so he could secure a permanent transfer away from Nottingham Forest.